 Explore in the Senior School

-Leadership 11 is an exciting course for credit that is designed for students who wish to develop greater leadership skills, abilities, self-awareness in their interactions with others, as well as advance their expertise of leadership.
+Leadership 11 is an exciting course for credit that is designed for students who wish to develop their leadership skills, abilities to motivate others, attain self-awareness in their interactions with others, and ultimately improve their self-confidence in leadership situations.
 It is designed for Grade 10 or 11 students who are independent and self-motivated learners.
 This course is scheduled out of the timetable and students have one year to complete it.
 The course has four elements: Leadership Seminars, a Senior School Explore Expedition, Choose Your Own Leadership, and creating a Leadership Weebly Portfolio that highlights the students' reflections from these experiences.

-Students begin Leadership 11 with 6-8 Leadership Seminars (each two hours of duration) outside of the school timetable.
-These seminars will focus on leadership theory and generally occur once a month over the first two terms.
+Throughout the year, there will be 7-9 seminars which will occur approximately once a month after school from 3:20-5pm with the exception of the first seminar which will be an overnight retreat early September.
 These seminars are mandatory and students will find them dynamic and interactive.
 Some of the themes will be: definitions of Leadership, Personal Leadership, Leadership qualities, Leading Others and Team Building, Situational Leadership, Community-Ship, Leadership Decision Making, Stages of Group Development, Tips and Tools of Leadership, and a Leadership Debate.

 Senior School Explore Expedition